High-resolution cryo-electron microscopy and its application to challenging targets

 Greber BJ#, Perez-Bertoldi J M, Lim K, Iavarone AT, Nogales E# (2020).
 The Cryoelectron Microscopy Structure of The Human CDK-Activating Kinase.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 549 (7672): 414-417. doi: 10.1073/pnas.2009627117. #corresponding authors PubMed |

 High resolution structure determination of small complexes: Cryo-EM has the proven potential to achieve true atomic resolution for relatively large and rigid biomolecular complexes.
 However, many therapeutically relevant proteins or protein complexes are comparably small and more difficult to visualise at high resolution.
 At the same time, applications such as structure-based drug design benefit from high-resolution structural data.
 We are therefore interested in high-resolution structure determination of small complexes.
-Our work on the CDK-activating kinase is the first example of these efforts.
+Our initial work on the CDK-activating kinase was the first example of these efforts.

 Cryo-EM for structure-based drug design